What is my image of God?

 Two images of God – and their effect

-I would like to offer two contrasting portrayals
+I would like to offer two contrasting points of view.

-If I have learned that God is vengeful,
+If I learned that God is indeed merciful,

 “You surround me on all sides, God.”